<i>Tiarella</i> and <i>Heucherella</i>: to plant and to grow

 Repot every two or three years tiarellas and heucherellas grown in pots.

-Possible diseases and pests
+Diseases and potential pests

-Abundant flowering of tiarellas
+Abundant flowering of Tiarellas

 • Dig up the stolon

-Using and combining them in the garden
+Use them and combine them in the garden

-pairing tiarella
+pairing Tiarella

-They form a classic fresh tableau with many spring bulbs such as snowdrops, hyacinths, daffodils, primroses and later tulips and colchicums.
+They form a classic, fresh tableau with many spring bulbs such as snowdrops, hyacinths, daffodils, primroses and later tulips and colchicums.

 Useful resources